-Best Google Pixel 6 cases 2021
+Get started on your Pixel 6 journey with one of these cases

 All the color options: kwmobile Soft Slim

 If I've said it once, I've said it a thousand times: life's too short for boring cases. kwmobile lets you pick from over a dozen colors to get exactly the hue to match your wardrobe, your purse, or your favorite team.
-Now, if only they sold matching smartwatch bands to go with them, they'd be perfect.
+If only they sold matching smartwatch bands to go with them, they'd be perfect.

-If you're packing that lovely Coral or Seafoam colorway, you probably want to show it off.
-I'm still mourning the death of the Liquid Crystal series, but Spigen still has a crowd-pleaser with the Ultra Hybrid.
-The rugged plastic bumper helps reinforce the softer inner case while letting you show off the full Pixel 6 style.
-You can also pick between a clear bumper or a matte black bumper to match the Pixel 6's frame.
+Card slot cases and even folio cases usually only have room for two (maybe three) cards, but VRS's heavy-duty case has room for four cards.
+The steel accents around the slide mechanism add a nice contrast and help with the case's drop protection, ensuring that even if your case takes a bad fall, your cards won't get trapped inside.

-Sage design and shades: Caseology Vault
+Sage design and shades: Caseology Vault for Google Pixel 6

 Are you going to miss the Sorta Sage Pixel 5?
-No worries, Caseology brings that color along to the Pixel 6 in its slim, grippy Vault case.
-The texture across the back is wonderfully plush, almost pleather-like, and the case adds a raised ridge or protection around that bold new camera bar to keep it safe and stable when it's flat on a table.
+No worries, Caseology brings that color along to the Pixel 6 in its slim, grip-friendly Vault case.
+The texture across the back is wonderfully plush, almost pleather, and the case adds a raised ridge or protection around that bold new camera bar to keep it safe and stable when it's flat on a table.

-Stylish, yet secure: iBlason Cosmo Series
+Stylish yet secure: iBlason Cosmo Series

 Heavy-duty cases usually only come in two flavors: boring and macho. i-Blason bucks that trend with the Cosmo Series.
-This two-piece case includes a built-in screen protector in the front frame, and the back is covered with a beautiful white/grey/pink marble tiling with metalling rode gold accents.
+This two-piece case includes a built-in screen protector in the front frame, and the back is covered with a beautiful pink/white or blue/green marble tiling with gold accents.
 The bump around the camera is there, but the pattern helps it blend in better.

 Affordable protection: Foluu Liquid Silicone

 Foluu may not be a name you're familiar with, but the cases it makes punch above their budget.
-A nice high bumper protects that thick camera bump, and the cool color options help the Pixel 6 stay understated so your new flagship doesn't catch too many wandering eyes until you start snapping pictures with it.
+A nice high bumper protects that thick camera bump, and the cool color options help the Pixel 6 stay understated.
+That way, your new flagship doesn't catch too many wandering eyes until you start snapping pictures with it.

-You'll Forget It's There: Aeska Slim Thin
+You'll forget it's there: Aeska Slim Thin

 This clear case isn't as reinforced as the Spigen, but it is slimmer and more affordable.
-This means that you get the added grip and scratch protection while showing off that cool colorway, but you shouldn't expect it to survive any significant drop unscathed as thinner cases mean there's less mass to absorb and redirect the energy of a fall.
+This means that you get the added grip and scratch protection while showing off that cool colorway.
+However, you shouldn't expect it to survive any significant drop unscathed, as thinner cases mean there's less mass to absorb and redirect the energy of a fall.

-Always a classic: Spigen Rugged Armor
+Always a classic: Spigen Rugged Armor for Google Pixel 6

 One of Spigen's oldest case styles, the Rugged Armor remains popular year after year for one reason: consistency!
-While details around the camera change — especially for the Pixel 6's camera bar — the smooth back and just enough grip on the sides to keep it in your hand and off the concrete.
+While details around the camera change — especially for the Pixel 6's camera bar — the smooth back and just enough grip on the sides keep it in your hand and off the concrete.

 Carry it all: Foluu Canvas Flip Wallet